flinksey/Grid-Game/README.md

 #### Start Date: Aug.
 19, 2020
 #### Last Updated: September 24, 2020

+#### Update: Will be uploading a Jupyter Notebook for the game soon!

 #### Ello!
 This is where I'm currently working on an old project (modified) from first semester of last year.
 It was a grid game implemented in Python.
 Last year, it took me four days of going to sleep and waking up still mentally debugging to get it to about 60% functionality.
 I know it'll take me longer to get it up and running this time around but, hey, it'll be fun!

 #### How does this game work? \[note: subject to change\]